isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-rid-your-home-of-big-headed-ants/index.md

 This reddish-brown to light-brown ants have 2 workers; the Minor workers (measuring 1/16th Inch and with a smaller head) and the major worker ant (measuring 1/8th Inch and with a large head). - Misidentification of the ants may make you choose to use an inappropriateant-control method.
 However, the large-sized head will mainly help identify most of the Bigheaded Ants - especially being that its head is very big compared to the rest of its body.

-- Further, these Bigheaded Ants are mainly found in Hawaii, [Florida](https://pestpolicy.com/tiny-red-ants-in-florida/), and Australia; they're black to reddish-brown and their antennae are segmented.
+- Further, these Bigheaded Ants are mainly found in Hawaii, [Florida](https://pestpolicy.com/tiny-red-ants-in-florida/),and Australia; they're black to reddish-brown and their antennae are segmented.
 The Pheidole megacephala is classified to be in the Formicidae family.
 You'll find it commonly in Australia (coastal brown ant), and the big-headed ant (USA).

 The ant species is described as being very invasive and they pose a great risk to the Australian native ants.